How to Order a Starbucks Medicine Ball + Price and Ingredients

 The Medicine ball drink used to be a part of Starbucks secret menu.

-However, due to the popularity of this secret menu item, this drink is now part of the regular menu as the Honey Citrus Mint Tea, under their Green tea menu category.
+However, due to the popularity of this secret menu item, this drink is now found on regular menu as the Honey Citrus Mint Tea, under their Green Tea menu category.

 See Also: 7 Starbucks Menu “Hacks” Guaranteed To Save You Money

-The mint in the tea is supposed to help open up your nasal passages and clear your sinuses.
+The mint in the tea is supposed to help open up your nasal passages and clear your sinuses and the honey will soothe your throat.

 Here is a breakdown of how the different Honey Citrus Mint Tea (aka Medicine Ball drink) ingredients can help you ward off a nasty cold: